Lee Roy Reams

 Lee Roy Reams (born August 23, 1942) is an American musical theatre actor, singer, dancer, choreographer, and director.

 Early life and career

 Born in Covington, Kentucky, Reams earned a Master of Arts degree and was awarded an honorary doctorate from the Conservatory of Music at the University of Cincinnati.
+He started as a back up dancer for Juliet Prowse.
 He made his Broadway debut in Sweet Charity in 1966.
+In Hollywood, Lee Roy worked on the Danny Kaye, Red Skelton, Dean Martin, and Carol Burnett shows.
+Returning to New York, he joined The Peter Gennaro Dancers on The Ed Sullivan Show.